MotazMohd/garage-analysis/docs/Identify-functional-modules/Garage-Branch-Management.md

 📈 **Data Flow Overview:** Review the [Garage & Branch Management Data Flow](../../Diagrams/DataFlow/GarageBranchManagement.md) for a visual walkthrough of who contributes data, which services transform it, and where it ultimately lands.

-The latest revision folds in support, security, resilience, field execution, sustainability oversight, and treasury coordination so stakeholders can see how incidents, policy updates, vendor onboarding, facility upkeep, and customer engagement intersect with day-to-day garage and branch operations.
+The latest revision folds in support, security, resilience, field execution, sustainability oversight, treasury coordination, regulatory filings, insurance reconciliation, revenue intelligence, procurement orchestration, and AI governance so stakeholders can see how incidents, policy updates, vendor onboarding, facility upkeep, outreach, and compliance attestations intersect with day-to-day garage and branch operations.

 **Key actors captured in the diagram**